Only about 18 percent of Americans report speaking a language other than English, while 53 percent of Europeans can converse in a second language.

 Don't want to shell out hundreds of dollars on grammar and vocabulary exercise books?
 Visit your local library and you're bound to find bookshelves dedicated to the most popular languages.
 You might be able to find audio discs to listen to there as well.

 By no means is this article exhaustive of language learning tips, strategies and resources.
-If you're looking for more practical suggestions based on multilingual speakers' experiences then the book How to Learn any Language and the website Omniglot.com are good resources.
+If you're looking for more practical suggestions based on multilingual speakers' experiences than the book How to Learn any Language and the website Omniglot.com are good resources.

 What language would you like to learn and why?